APPLICATION

 Coating system

-Different systems canbe used to form a bed of powder, tumble the truffles in it and separate them.
+Different systems can be used to form a powder bed, tumble the truffles in it and separate them.

 - A vibrating tray

-- A mesh conveyor system as used to coat nuggets with breadcrumbs
+- A mesh conveyor system is used to coat nuggets with breadcrumbs

 - A rotating tumbler

 The choice of the tumbling motion drives the selection of the system.
-The sifting and recycling operations must also be considered carefully as they are the difficult to achieve without losses and pollution.
+The sifting and recycling operations must also be considered carefully, as they are challenging to achieve without losses and pollution.

 PROCESS